 Whichever career you choose, you can be sure that you will receive our advice and wholehearted support.

-See below for examples of some career paths, or read our alumni profiles to see other types of employment our graduates have entered into.
+See below for examples of some career paths, or read our BMS Alumni to see other types of employment our graduates have entered into.

 You can also download our 'My Brilliant Career' brochure (PDF: 1 MB) which features our Newcastle graduates.